aiken-lang/merkle-patricia-forestry/README.md

 - [x] insertion
 - [x] deletion

-of any key/value item in a large (billions) store.
+...of any key/value item in a large (billions) store.

 ## Getting Started